|

 many requests to integrate various brands of molding

-Its compact design and access for automation components
+machines.
+Its compact design and access for automation

-makes the Nissei machine an ideal choice for automation
+components makes the Nissei machine an ideal choice

 Sadaplast today has found its niche.
 It remains

-package of design and assembly that is usually the
+the complete package of design and assembly that

 |